 Separately from the efforts on the level of federal legislation, FINMA in recent years issued several pieces of guidance regarding cryptocurrencies and cryptoassets.
-In particular, these include FINMA guidance 04/2017 on the regulatory treatment of ICOs dated 29 September 2017, FINMA guidelines for enquiries regarding the regulatory framework for ICOs dated 16 February 2018, an update and supplement to said guidelines focusing on issuances of "stable coins" dated 11 September 2019 and FINMA guidance 02/2019 regarding payments on the blockchain dated 26 August 2019.
+In particular, these include FINMA guidance 04/2017 on the regulatory treatment of ICOs dated 29 September 2017, FINMA guidelines for enquiries regarding the regulatory framework for ICOs dated 16 February 2018, an update and supplement to said guidelines focusing on issuances of stablecoins dated 11 September 2019, FINMA guidance 02/2019 regarding payments on the blockchain dated 26 August 2019, and a factsheet regarding virtual currencies dated 1 January 2020.